tomeksamcik/smava/README.md

 #### About

-Application consists of six modules, four from which build the web application, one is a standalone jms client and one is a parent for the web app.
+Application consists of six modules, four from which build the web application, one is a standalone jms client and the remaining one is a parent for the web app.

 * <code>smava-data</code> - Data related services
 * <code>smava-jms-consumer</code> - Standalone JMS consumer